 C.J. runs a 5-minute mile.
 His family is full of triathlon addicts and Boston Marathoners.
-Amy runs a 6-minute mile.
+Amy runs a 6-minute mile, without even breaking a sweat.
 You gulp.

 When it’s your turn, you start off strong… for the first couple meters.
 Until before you know it, your knees are hurting, your chest is becoming tight, and you’re feeling a sharp pain in your side.
 You slow to a half-jog, because running simply isn’t in the cards for you anymore.